TrueCar/gluestick/docs/configuration/Plugins.md

 __IMPORTANT__: GlueStick won't transpile your plugin, thus it's up to you to transpile it using, for instance, `babel` or `typescript`.

 ## Config plugin
-Must export a function that returns an object with `preOverwrites` and/or `postOverwrites`.
+Must export a function that returns an object with `postOverwrites`.
 ```
 module.exports = (options, { logger }) => {
   return {
-    preOverwrites: {
-      sharedWebpackConfig: config => config,
-    },
     postOverwrites: {
       gluestickConfig: config => config,
       clientWebpackConfig: config => config,